Losses can exceed deposits

 |Exotic forex pairs||Yes||Yes||Yes|

-Swissquote also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you‘re on the move.See Swissquote's platforms
+Swissquote also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See Swissquote's platforms

 With Swissquote, the minimum and maximum trade requirements vary depending on the trader and the instrument.

-As a market maker, Swissquote may have lower entry requirements compared to a ECN broker who benefit from a higher volume of trades and typically have larger capital and minimum trade requirements.
-Market makers typically have lower minimum deposit, smaller minimum trades requirements and no commission on trades.
+As a market maker, Swissquote may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
+Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

-Finally, we’ve listed some of the popular funding methods that Swissquote offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Swissquote offers its traders below.